Max Frisch: Political aspects

 Frisch described himself as a socialist but never joined the political party.
 His early works were almost entirely apolitical.
-In the "Blätter aus dem Brotsack" ("diaries of military life") published in 1940, he comes across as a conventional Swiss patriot, reflecting the unifying impact on Swiss society of the perceived invasion risk then emanating from Germany.
+In the Blätter aus dem Brotsack (Diaries of military life), published in 1940, he comes across as a conventional Swiss patriot, reflecting the unifying impact on Swiss society of the perceived invasion risk then emanating from Germany.
 After Victory in Europe Day the threat to Swiss values and to the independence of the Swiss state diminished.
 Frisch now underwent a rapid transformation, evincing a committed political consciousness.
-In particular, he became highly critical of attempts to divide cultural values from politics, noting in his Diary 1946–1949: "He who does not engage with politics is already a partisan of the political outcome that he wishes to preserve, because he is serving the ruling party."
-Sonja Rüegg, writing in 1998, says that Frisch's aesthetics are driven by a fundamentally anti-ideological and critical animus, formed from a recognition of the writer's status as an outsider within society.
+In particular, he became highly critical of attempts to divide cultural values from politics, noting in his Diary 1946–1949: "He who does not engage with politics is already a partisan of the political outcome that he wishes to avoid, because he is serving the ruling party."
+Sonja Rüegg, writing in 1998, says that Frisch's aesthetics is driven by a fundamentally anti-ideological and critical animus, formed from a recognition of the writer's status as an outsider within society.
 That generates opposition to the ruling order, the privileging of individual partisanship over activity on behalf of a social class, and an emphasis on asking questions.

 Frisch's social criticism was particularly sharp in respect of his Swiss homeland.
 In a much quoted speech that he gave when accepting the 1973 Schiller Prize he declared: "I am Swiss, not simply because I hold a Swiss passport, was born on Swiss soil etc.: But I am Swiss by quasi-religious confession."
 There followed a qualification: "Your homeland is not merely defined as a comfort or a convenience.
 'Homeland' means more than that".
+The criticism of Switzerland is already present in the aforementioned Blättern aus dem Brotsack and in Stiller, but it becomes paramount in the essays Überfremdung 1 and 2.
+In particular in Überfremdung 1 Frisch expresses all his annoyance at the narrow-mindedness of a good part of the people and institutions of Switzerland in the face of the growing phenomenon of immigration in the fifties and sixties: "A small master nation sees itself in danger: workers have been called and human beings are coming.
+They do not eat up prosperity, on the contrary, they are essential for prosperity".
 Frisch's very public verbal assaults on the land of his birth, on the country's public image of itself and on the unique international role of Switzerland emerged in his polemical, "Achtung: Die Schweiz", and extended to a work titled, Wilhelm Tell für die Schule (William Tell for Schools) which sought to deconstruct the defining epic of the nation, reducing the William Tell legend to a succession of coincidences, miscalculations, dead-ends and opportunistic gambits.
 With his Little service book (Dienstbüchlein) (1974) Frisch revisited and re-evaluated his own period of service in the nation's citizen army, and shortly before he died he went so far as to question outright the need for the army in Switzerland without an Army?
 A Palaver.